CRISES IN THE CAPITALIST SYSTEM

 Over 5,000 banks shut down in the U.S. alone by 1932 due to financial collapse.

-4. Widespread Unemployment.
+4. Massive Unemployment.

 5. Collapse of National Income.